fkyprianou/deved-platform/content/blog/en/how-to-receive-an-sms-delivery-receipt-with-node-js.md

 outdated: false
 replacement_url: ""
 ---
-How to Receive an SMS Delivery Receipt with Node.js

 ## Introduction

 When you send a text message to a phone number with Vonage APIs, the HTTP response from the API can tell you if the message has been successfully **sent**.
 However, it doesn't tell you if the message is **delivered** to the recipient.
 Thankfully, there is a field in your [Vonage Developer Portal](https://developer.vonage.com/) that allows you to see when the status of the delivery changes in the form of a webhook.